ainephelan/ainephelan.github.io/_posts/2019-05-04-buddies-sql-python.md

 #### 4. Distribution of Sales Values
-As mentioned, the above representation doesn't help us in getting to our goal.
+As mentioned, the above representation doesn't really help us in getting to our goal.
 Let's find a __better way__ of visualising the data for our purposes, taking a look at the distributions of sales made.

 I'll display the median monthly sales value as well.
 I'm choosing median as the most representative value as I can see all three distributions are somewhat skewed, and the median is a robust statistic, resistant to the pull of outliers.